-If the UE loses coverage of the registered PLMN, either a new PLMN is selected automatically (automatic mode), or an indication of available PLMNs is given to the user so that a manual selection can be performed (manual mode).
+If the UE loses coverage of the registered network, either a new network is selected automatically (automatic mode), or an indication of available networks is given to the user so that a manual selection can be performed (manual mode).

 Registration is not performed by UEs only capable of services that need no registration.